Authentic Lessons for 21st Century Learning

 Engage

 Ask students to think about adjectives or characteristics about that person.
 Pass out three sticky notes to each student.
-On three separate sticky notes, students should write down an adjective or characteristic in order to participate in a Commit and Toss.
+On the sticky notes, students should write down three adjectives or characteristics (one per sticky note) in order to participate in a Commit and Toss.
 Allow time for them to write their name on each sticky note and one adjective or characteristic on each.
-Once completed, have them crumple each note and throw it into a bin or container.
+Once completed, have them crumple each note and throw it into a basket or container.

 This word wall needs to be preserved for use later in this lesson.